RetirementHow To Create Your Retirement Checklist

 Yes, always keep a running list of the credit cards, loans, and debts you owe.

-You’ll want to include numbers and any pertinent information that would help you or your POA in the event you are unable to care for your finances.
+You’ll want to include numbers and any pertinent information that would help you or your POA if you cannot care for your finances.

 Related: Free Budget Binder Printables – Checklist for Credit Card Tracking